-My Groceries to Go! — otherwise known as the Commodity Supplemental Food Program — is a federal initiative that provides vital nutrition to low-income seniors.
-Through partnerships with local nonprofits like the Maryland Food Bank, the program channels boxes of nutritious USDA foods into elderly communities.
+My Groceries to Go! — otherwise known as the Commodity Supplemental Food Program — is a federal program that provides food to low-income seniors.
+Through partnerships with local nonprofits like the Maryland Food Bank, the program channels boxes of nutritious USDA foods into senior communities.

 Along with children and the working poor, older Marylanders are among the most at-risk of food insecurity due to circumstances like inconsistent income, limited mobility, and poor health.
 My Groceries to Go! is critical to ensuring that Maryland’s food-insecure seniors receive the food assistance they need to lead healthy lives.